1. Docker

 - Command:

-folder on your host will be mapped to/app/data
+datafolder on your host will be mapped to/app/datain the container.

 - In this case, the